fhir-fli/cql-translation-service/README.md

 # CQL to ELM Translation Service

-A microservice wrapper for the CQL to ELM conversion library.
+A microservice wrapper for the CQL to ELM conversion library and CQL formatter.

 Build: